 Cultural Diversity Program

-Diversity training remains an important priority for the Commission on Peace Officer Standards & Training (POST).
-The past year has been spent designing racial profiling training to meet the mandate of Senate Bill 1102.
-POST continues to partner with the Simon Wiesenthal Museum of Tolerance to offer a variety of Tools for Tolerance programs designed for all levels of law enforcement personnel.
+Diversity training remains an important priority and POST continues to partner with the Simon Wiesenthal Museum of Tolerance to offer a variety of Tools for Tolerance programs designed for all levels of law enforcement personnel.
 Additionally, entry-level law enforcement trainees receive 24 hours of Cultural Diversity (Learning Domain 42) and 8 hours of Law Enforcement Awareness of Disabilities, (Learning Domain 37) training in all POST basic academies.

 POST continues to provide courses that are relevant and supports the evolving role of law enforcement providing professional service to a diverse population.

 Additional information and ordering instructions about specific Guidelines and Telecourses are available on POST Publication List and the Video Programs web pages.